Hifumi Abe: Rise to prominence and transition to senior level: 2014 Kodokan Cup and Grand Slam

 Abe rose to national prominence at the Kodokan Cup, his first senior tournament, where he became the youngest winner at 16-years-old, and the first high school student to win the Cup in ten years since Satoshi Ishii in 2004.
 His win was a surprise, especially in the third round when he defeated Masaaki Fukuoka in less than two minutes by ippon, with an uki otoshi.
 He defeated Yuki Nishiyama in the final.

-Abe transitioned to senior level internationally at the Grand Slam in Tokyo, one of the most prestigious and high-level tournaments of the IJF circuit.
+Abe transitioned to senior level internationally at the 2014 Tokyo Grand Slam, one of the most prestigious and high-level tournaments of the IJF circuit.
 It was his first time being officially coached by a national team coach, namely legendary heavyweight Keiji Suzuki.

 Abe dominated his opening fight against Peru's Alonso Wong, scoring a waza-ari and pinning with a kesa-gatame for ippon.
 He also won his second fight by ippon.

-Abe won grand slam Tokyo December 2016 in 66 kg.

 Following his second fight, Abe found himself facing tough opponents, amongst who were two world champions.
 He competed against five-time World Championships medalist and 2009 World Champion Georgii Zantaraia in the quarter-final, and surprisingly managed to score a waza-ari.
 Abe tried to pin Zantaraia, however the latter escaped.
 Abe was nevertheless through to a semi-final match up against triple and reigning World Champion, fellow Japanese Masashi Ebinuma.

 Ebinuma scored a yuko in 30 seconds, and looked to be winning the bout.
 However, Abe almost threw Ebinuma for a score twice, but was unable to due to the senior's solid defense.
 Abe then caused an upset by scoring waza-ari in the last minute with ushiro goshi, defeating Ebinuma and reaching the final.

 In the final, Abe faced Israel's Golan Pollack.
 Abe scored a yuko with an ouchi gari, and Pollack landed on his side outside the mat, hitting his head on the barrier.
 Abe then attempted to pin him, and Pollack was unable to escape, possibly ending the bout with a win to Abe, but was voided by the referee as the second skill was out of play.
 There were no scores after that, therefore crowning Abe as the winner of the tournament.

 2015 Grand Prix Düsseldorf

-Abe competed in his first tournament of the year at the 2015 Grand Prix in Düsseldorf.
+Abe competed in his first tournament of the year at the 2015 Düsseldorf Grand Prix.
 He struggled in his first fight, scraping through by yuko.
 In the second round, Abe defeated the Netherlands' Junior Degen by ippon using his favourite ashi waza, ouchi gari.

-Abe then faced Asian Games champion Davaadorjiin Tömörkhüleg in the third round, and was defeated by waza-ari, ending his tournament.
+Abe then faced 2014 Asian Games champion Davaadorjiin Tömörkhüleg in the third round, and was defeated by waza-ari, ending his tournament.